 Childhood development researcher, Clair Lerner, suggests that when kids are given an abundance of toys and games, they play less.
 Too many toys can be distracting and overwhelming to children, leading them to lose the concentration needed to learn from those toys.

-Ms. Lerner’s findings are echoed by Michael Malone, a professor of Early Childhood Education at the University of Cincinnati.
+Lerner's findings are echoed by Michael Malone, a professor of early childhood education at the University of Cincinnati.
 His research showed that fewer and better toys lead to increased sharing and cooperation, both valuable life skills.
-Moreso, too many toys encourage more solitary play, while causing a sense of unproductive overload.
+Additionally, too many toys encourage more solitary play, while causing a sense of unproductive overload.

 So what does that mean, mama?
-There’s no need to stress about getting them everything on their wishlist.
+There's no need to stress about getting your kiddos every single thing on their wishlist.
 Spending time with your kids is far more valuable.

-And if we need one more reason to cool it on the toy giving, researchers have discovered that gratitude and generosity increase when experiences are given instead of objects.
-Thomas Gilovich, a psychology professor at Cornell University, conducted many studies over many decades and found that happiness is derived from experiences, not things.
+And if we need one more reason to relax on the toy giving, researchers have discovered that gratitude and generosity increase when experiences like swimming lessons or a family trip are given instead of objects.
+Thomas Gilovich, a psychology professor at Cornell University, conducted many studies over many decades and found that happiness is derived from experiences, not things, especially when we can express gratitude around those experiences.
+Being grateful you got to take that trip helps you appreciate it all the more.